nnnicck/MediaKiosk/README.md

 Public domain video samples courtesy of the Prelinger Archives: https://archive.org/details/Televisi1960

+Use open-chrome-full-screen.scp to launch the MediaKiosk in full screen, export as an app and add to your login items to do this on start up.
+See https://gist.github.com/dankeezer/9696910 for more background and tips.

 Don't forget to adjust Chrome's new video autoplay policy: chrome://flags/#autoplay-policy - set to "No user gesture is required"